 Laura’s experience in the energy industry includes litigating disputes involving leases, right-of-way agreements, ownership stakes, royalties, gas supply contracts, farmout agreements, and CAPL operating agreements.
 Laura also acts on appeals and judicial review proceedings following decisions of regulatory bodies, in particular with respect to regulatory approvals for energy-related projects in Alberta and British Columbia.

 In her Aboriginal litigation practice, Laura advises clients on First Nations issues in the context of resource development such as consultation, Aboriginal rights and title, and treaty rights.
 She has acted on litigation matters involving the duty to consult, Aboriginal rights and title claims, and treaty rights.
 As a member of the firm’s environmental practice, Laura advises clients regularly on environmental liabilities in relation to contaminated sites including litigation risks.

 Laura has argued cases in all levels of court in Alberta and British Columbia and has appeared before the Supreme Court of Canada.
 Laura also has experience in alternate dispute resolution including mediation and arbitration.

 Laura actively writes and speaks on energy, Aboriginal, and environmental litigation matters.
-She is a member of the executive of the Canadian Bar Association, Natural Resources Section - Alberta South.

 Prior to joining Bennett Jones, Laura practised commercial litigation in Vancouver, British Columbia, and was a judicial law clerk at the British Columbia Supreme Court.
 She continues to act on litigation matters in British Columbia.